-John F. Stafstrom Jr. is chair of the Public Finance Department and is experienced in the fields of government and municipal law, public finance and commercial finance and commercial transactions.
+John F. Stafstrom Jr. is co-chair of the Government Finance Department and is experienced in the fields of government and municipal law, public finance and commercial finance and commercial transactions.

 John has served as bond counsel, letter-of-credit counsel and underwriters’ counsel in large government bond transactions and has represented borrowers in significant government finance transactions.
 He also has drafted significant legislation in the public finance area.